 Figure B-1.
-Mean BC and PM{10} concentrations by hour for the 14 monitoring years at the Landfill (a, b) and Community (c, d) sites.
+Mean $PM{10}$ and BC concentrations by hour for the 15 monitoring years at the Landfill (a, b) and Community (c, d) sites.

 Figure B-2.
-Distribution of daily mean BC and PM10 concentrations by month across all 14 monitor years (2007-2021) at the Landfill (a, b) and Community (c, d) sites.
-BC outlier data greater than 3 μ g/m3 and PM10 outlier data greater than 200 μ g/m3 are excluded.
+Distribution of daily mean $PM{10}$ and BC concentrations by month across all 15 monitor years (2007-2022) at the Landfill (a, b) and Community (c, d) sites.
+Note: BC outliers greater than 3 μg/m and $PM{10}$ outliers greater than 200 μg/m are excluded.

 Figure B-4.
-Seasonal wind roses based on hourly data collected at the Landfill site from 2007-2021.
+Seasonal wind roses based on hourly data collected at the Landfill site from 2007-2022.

 Figure B-5.
-Seasonal wind roses based on hourly data collected at the Community site from 2007-2021.
+Seasonal wind roses based on hourly data collected at the Community site from 2007-2022.
 Data since the 11th report year are replaced with wind data from the Reseda site.

-B.2 BC and PM10: Effects of Wind Direction and Work Activity Levels and PM10 are higher on Saturdays than Sundays at the Landfill site.
-Activity occurs at the landfill on some Saturdays, but not on Sundays.
+B.2 BC and PM10: Effects of Wind Direction and Work Activity Levels

-As shown in Figure B-6, concentrations of BC and PM{10} are higher on weekdays than weekends.
+As shown in Figure B-6, concentrations of BC and $PM{10}$ are higher on weekdays than weekends.
 Higher concentrations are consistent with greater activity at the landfill during the week, as well as with more vehicles on the roads throughout the SoCAB.
-Concentrations of BC
+Concentrations of BC and $PM{10}$ are higher on Saturdays than Sundays at the Landfill site.
+Activity occurs at the landfill on some Saturdays, but not on Sundays.

 Figure B-6.
-Hourly BC (left) and PM10 (right) concentrations at the Landfill (SBS), Landfill North (SBSU), and Community (VGS) monitoring sites on weekdays (blue), Saturdays (pink), and Sundays (green) from November 22, 2007, through November 21, 2021.
+Hourly BC (left) and PM10 (right) concentrations at the Landfill (SBS), Landfill North (SBSU), and Community (VGS) monitoring sites on weekdays (blue), Saturdays (pink), and Sundays (green) from November 22, 2007, through November 21, 2022.
 Note that this plot includes the Landfill North site, which closed in May 2017.
-BC data greater than 5 μ g/m3 and PM10 data greater than 200 μ g/m3 are excluded.
+Note that BC data greater than 5 $\mu$ g/m and PM10 data greater than 200 $\mu$ g/m are excluded.

-As shown in Figure B-7, concentrations of BC and PM{10} are several times greater when winds come from the south than from the north.
+As shown in Figure B-7, concentrations of BC and $PM{10}$ are several times greater when winds come from the south than from the north.
 In addition, concentrations are typically similar between the Landfill and Community sites when winds are from the SoCAB direction.
 Concentrations are greater at the Landfill site than the Community site when winds are from the north.

 Figure B-7.
-BC (left) and PM10 (right) concentrations at the Landfill (dark blue) and Community (light blue) sites from November 22, 2007, through November 21, 2021, when winds originated from the Landfill versus when they originated from the SoCAB.
+PM10 (left) and BC (right) concentrations at the Landfill (dark blue) and Community (light blue) sites from November 22, 2007, through November 21, 2022, when winds originated from the Landfill versus when they originated from the SoCAB.
 Results are based on hourly data points where both sites experienced winds from the same sector.
-BC data greater than 5 μ g/m3 and PM10 data greater than 200 μ g/m3 are excluded.
+Note that BC data greater than 5 $\mu$ g/m and PM10 data greater than 200 $\mu$ g/m are excluded.